What is a Subfloor?

 (free of moisture)

-Not all flooring types require acclimation.
-Some, like rigid core Cali Vinyl plank can be installed right out of the box.
+While you’re preparing your subfloor is a great time to acclimate your new flooring.
+Not all flooring types require acclimation, some, like rigid core CALI’s Vinyl plank can be installed right out of the box.
 But even with very DIY-friendly flooring, it’s always important to ensure your subfloor is prepped and ready to support those beautiful new planks.

 Do I need to remove my existing flooring?